skiptools/swift-sqlcipher/README.md

-# swift-sqlcipher
+# Swift SQLCipher

-swift-sqlcipher is a C source packaging of [SQLite3] with the [SQLCipher] and [Full-text search] extensions, along with a [SQLiteDB] Swift package that provides API parity with the [SQLite.swift] project.
+swift-sqlcipher is a C source packaging of [SQLite3] with built-in [SQLCipher] and [Full-text search] extensions, along with a [SQLiteDB] Swift package that provides API parity with the venerable [SQLite.swift] project.

-It is meant to be a platform-agnostic project and does not presume the presence of any specific SQLite binary.
+This is a stand-along and platform-agnostic project, and does not presume the presence of any SQLite binary.
-It works out-of-the-box on macOS, iOS, Linux, Android, and Windows.
+It is therefore suitable for embedded projects or environments without any accessible `sqlite3.so` library (e.g., Android).

 ## Features

  - A pure-Swift interface
  - Embeds a modern and consistent sqlite (3.46.1) and sqlcipher (4.6.1) build in the library
+ - Works on iOS, macOS, Android, Windows, and Linux
  - A type-safe, optional-aware SQL expression builder
  - A flexible, chainable, lazy-executing query layer
  - Automatically-typed data access